tldr-group/samba-web/MANUAL.md

 #### Polygon
 **Left click** to add points to a polygon.
 Once complete (either with a **right click** or a **left click at the start point**), the filled polygon will be added as a label.
 #### Erase
 **Left click and hold** to erase added labels.
 Like when using the brush, an 'Erase Width' slider will appear in the 'Label' tab.
+By default **it will only erase labels of the current class**, this can be changed by changing the class to '0' with the 0 key or by pressing the 'Erase All Classes' checkbox in the 'Label tab.
+This is to make erasing data around class interfaces easier.

 ## Viewing
 <p align="center">